234Brandon-Lewis/Project2/README.md

 # Blackjack Project
-## Further details are in the Project2_BrandonLewis folder
+### Further details can be found in the Project2_BrandonLewis folder